orval-labs/orval/docs/src/pages/guides/zod.md

 };
 ```

-Will generate an implementation file with the `zod` object per schema in your OpenAPI Specification like a bellow:
+An implementation file will be created, containing a zod object for each schema in your OpenAPI Specification, as illustrated below:

 ```ts
 export const createPetsBody = zod.object({